Feed on

 Do you use a table or cushion with cutouts for my belly?

-“I don’t recommend lying face down, or prone, for pregnant clients once the belly protrudes beyond the support of the hip bones.
-Rather than increasing the pressure within the uterus or straining the uterine ligaments, I prefer to get my clients pillowed into a side-lying or semi-reclined position, where both mom and baby are supported in comfort and safety.
-Clients who may be uncomfortable in their own beds are surprised by how at ease they feel on the table”
+“I don’t recommend lying face down, or prone, once your belly protrudes beyond the support of the hip bones.
+In general, this means after the first trimester.
+Receiving massage face down may increases the pressure within the uterus and add strain to the uterine ligaments.
+I prefer to get my clients pillowed into a side-lying or semi-reclined position, where both mom and baby are supported in comfort and safety.
+Clients who may be uncomfortable in their own beds are surprised by how at ease they feel on the table.
+You may come away with some new ideas for your at-home comfort.”

 Is massage safe for all pregnancies?